Octavian Smigelschi: Death and posterity

 In 1907, along with painting at Ciacova, Smigelschi donated funds to the families of those killed during the peasants' revolt.
 The following year, Smigelschi won a competition for the Vilmos Fraknói prize, guaranteeing him 3,000 crowns annually, a studio and a residence in Fraknói's Rome house.
 In September, he also organized an exhibit at the Budapest Kunsthalle—side by side with Ignác Roskovics' works, and drawing favorable mentions from Hungarian critics (including Miklós Rózsa of A Hét newspaper).
 In 1909, Smigelschi painted the Greek-Catholic church in Rădești.
 During this time, he began to show symptoms of heart disease that grew progressively worse.
 He received an order for painting the altar in a Rákóczi chapel in Hungary, which remained unfilled, while painting for the Blaj cathedral and the remainder of the Sibiu cathedral was left in the planning stages.

 In his final years, Smigelschi returned to modelli and created a series of mannequins, possibly intending to extend into sculpture.
 As noted by historian Nicolae Sabău, no buyer encouraged his work in the field.
 He also intended to execute a triptych for the 1911 International Exhibition of Art in Rome, but this remained undone due to a heart attack.
 He was expected to continue working at Sibiu Cathedral, but church authorities began looking elsewhere after hearing news of his affliction.
 In August 1911, he was attested at living in Rome; his paintings were noticeably absent from the ASTRA Jubilee exhibit at Blaj, which took place that month.
 In 1912, with his disease worsening, he left for treatment at Bad Nauheim.
 Smigelschi then traveled to Budapest, where he took part in a contest for painting a chapel in Košice.
 He died in Budapest in November 1912.
 His brother Victor claimed the remains and had them buried in Blaj.

 Iorga, in his obituary piece, claimed that both Catholics and Orthodox Transylvanians felt "undying sorrow, [sensing] that a century may pass and another painter like him [...] may still not be born."
 The deceased, he argued, had instilled a "new vision of the world".
 Likewise, Octavian Codru Tăslăuanu of Luceafărul writes that Smigelschi's "innovation created a school", although withholding judgment on "whether the innovation was for the better".
 However, as asserted by Ispir, Smigelschi's neo-Byzantine approach was a "perishable tear into the threads of tradition".
 It replaced the "post-Byzantine customs" of traditional church art with a more academic and "historicist" school.
 Among Smigelschi's imitators in the 1910s was Antonino Zeiler.
-An Italian immigrant from the Austrian Littoral who had worked with him at Caciova and Uifalǎu, Zeiler was in turn the art teacher of Mărioara Maior—both of them showcased at the ASTRA Jubilee.
+An Italian immigrant from the Austrian Littoral who had worked with him at Caciova and Uifalău, Zeiler was in turn the art teacher of Mărioara Maior—both of them showcased at the ASTRA Jubilee.
 Another disciple was Virgil Simionescu, who completed murals for the Orthodox Church of Orșova in 1926.